jancbeck/kirby-responsive-images/README.md

 ## Usage

-You will then have the new responsiveimage tag avalible:
+There nothing you need to change in order to have responsive image support.
+Just include images as you would do normally:

-`(responsiveimage:workflow@3x.jpg link:workflow@3x.jpg width:1244)`
+`(image:workflow@3x.jpg link:workflow@3x.jpg width:1244)`

 Make sure your `/thumbs` directory is present and writable and ImageMagick is available.